Neil Ashton (footballer)

-Neil John Ashton (born 15 January 1985) is an English manager and former footballer who is currently manager of Cymru North side Cefn Druids.
+Neil John Ashton (born 15 January 1985) is an English football manager and former footballer who was most recently manager of Cefn Albion.
 Typically played as left-back, he occasionally acted as a midfielder.
+During his nearly 20-year playing career, he played with Tranmere, Shrewsbury Town, Chester City, Wrexham, Barrow, Southport, Cefn Druids and Llandudno.
+He won the FA Trophy with Wrexham in 2012–13.

 Career

 Tranmere Rovers

 Neil Ashton started his career with Tranmere Rovers as a youth player in 2001 and turned professional in 2003, he was part of the senior squad until 2005 making just one league appearance during his time at Prenton Park.
 In the 2004–05 season he was loaned out to Shrewsbury Town and made 24 appearances.

 Shrewsbury Town

 At the start of the 2004–05 season, the manager at that time, Gary Peters, bought in Ashton on loan from Tranmere Rovers to offer competition to left back Trevor Challis.
 By the end of that season, the deal was turned into a permanent one that saw Ashton make over 130 appearances in all competitions, before his subsequent move to Macclesfield Town.

 In January 2008, Ashton joined Macclesfield Town on loan for the rest of the 2007–2008 campaign in a bid to find first team football.
 Ashton made 19 appearances, scoring once in his spell with Macclesfield.